Jayakrishnan97/Capstone-Project/README.md

 In this project, i have taken 2019 airbnb data for analysis.
-It includes exloring, filtering and cleaning of the data, by deleting any duplicates and filled the missing and na values.
+It includes exploring, filtering and cleaning of the data, by deleting any duplicates and filled the missing and na values.
 For this i have used pandas dataframe.

 Next step i have framed 13 questions for this project which are:
 Problem Statement